Adrizcorp/hellodragonboard/README.md

 and blinks LED 10 times

 ## build the source code for the binary file
-gcc -static hellodragonboard.c -o hellodragonboard.o -lpthread
+gcc -static hellodragonboard.c -o hellodragonboard -lpthread

 ## Pull it on docker: